evanx/redishub-legacy/README.md

 ##### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
-It's an in-memory database and so really fast.
-It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
+It's in-memory and so really fast.
+It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
 Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of Redishub.

 ##### What about ACID?